stylemistake/runner/README.md

 * This library is very lightweight, runs straight away, and it is designed to be bundled with your project source code.
 * It is a good tool to automate a project setup when you got nothing else, but `bash`.
-You could do this in plain `bash`, but this library just makes it go concurrent.
-It is especially useful for CI.
+* If you already know `bash`, there is no new syntax to learn!
+* It's as fast as `make` with `-j` flag if using parallel execution of tasks.
+Even single core systems may benefit from this, especially if tasks are more IO oriented.

 I would also like to mention [Manuel], which is a similar task runner for `bash`.
-It doesn't do concurrency though, just adds more complexity (in my humble opinion).
+It is similar in many ways (although lacks concurrency).
 Feel free to check it out, too.

 ## 6. Contribution

 Got a suggestion for a feature?
-Feel free to open a feature request in [issues section][issues].
+Feel free to open a [feature request][issues].

 ## Contacts